A brief history of how the myth about lactic acid and massage therapy started.

 The closely-related chemical lactate is in the fluids given to trauma patients being treated for blood loss until they can rebuild that capacity on their own.
 It also appears to be a critical component in brain development and metabolism in multiple species, including humans.

 Lactate is very important in muscle physiology because exercise causes your muscles to produce it from glucose and to use it for energy.
 But it is lactate, not lactic acid as many people still believe, it carries out that metabolic function.

-Not only is there no evidence that massage can release lactic acid from muscles, which would leave that possibility open to be shown in the future, but that idea contradicts what we know about muscle physiology and metabolism.
+Not only is there no evidence that massage can release toxins—often attributed to lactic acid—from muscles, which would leave that possibility open to be shown in the future, but that idea contradicts what we know about muscle physiology and metabolism.
 If it were true, then what many scientists across time and cultures had demonstrated repeatedly about how our body works would be wrong.

 To demonstrate the validity of the lactic acid and massage claim would take a lot of work, which is very likely to be impossible.
 The choice of what message that we want to send to the public is up to therapists.